zalando/zalando.github.io/_docs/releasing/incubation.md

 category: Releasing
 ---

-#### This section describes all the minimum requirements that all new projects must meet before they will be fully accepted into the main Zalando Github organisation.
+#### This section describes all the minimum requirements that all new projects must meet before they will be fully accepted into the main Zalando Github organization.

 ### Summary

-- Quality indicators for incubator projects
-- Review of activity
-- Review assessment
-- Graduation
+- be a good open source citizen by meeting the project requirements
+- All projects will be reviewed by the open source review group during incubation
+- Incubator projects will get a maturity assessment to determine if they are ready for graduation

 ---